 JM: It was commissioned by the Pritzkers, a very rich family in Chicago.
 And it was the first Hyatt hotel in the midwest.
 It was called Hyatt House.
-It had nothing to do with the purple. by the way, the purple came because one of the Pritzkers, A.N., the big man among the Pritzkers in the family, asked me what color glaze style I want to use, and I wanted to use gray.
-And he said “that’s dull.
-I like something brighter.”
-So I made the mistake of showing him the samples books, with some 35, 40 colored samples.
+It had nothing to do with the purple.
+By the way, the purple came because one of the Pritzkers, A.N., the big man among the Pritzkers in the family, asked me what color glaze style I want to use, and I wanted to use gray.
+And he said, “That’s dull, I like something brighter.”
+So I made the mistake of showing him the sample books, with some 35, 40 colored samples.
 And sure enough, he picked the purple!
 And you don’t argue with A.N.
 Pritzker.

 JM: Oh Absolutely.